 How do I find what jobs are available?

 That’s easy!
-Click on the Student Job Postings to see a current listing of all the jobs available.
+Click here to see a current listing of all the student jobs available.
 The job open date is when the position was posted for applicants to apply.
 Supervisors post for positions early to give busy students time to apply for jobs the following semester.

 What is Federal Work Study and how do I get it?

 Federal Work Study (FWS) is a federally funded work program that is awarded based on the student’s estimated family contribution and other qualifying factors from the Free Application for Federal Student Aid (FAFSA).
 If eligible, your financial aid pacakge will allow you to accept/decline your FWS award amount.
 If you do not see FWS awarded, please contact the Office of Financial Aid to have a counselor review your FAFSA information.

 Can I work on campus if I don’t have FWS?

 Yes!
 There are many departments on campus that do not require FWS in order for you to work for them.
 These positions are known as regular student employment.
 When applying for jobs, be sure you look at the appropriate position status that best fits you.

 What do I put on the application as work experience if I have never worked before?

 Even if you have never held a formal job, you still have life experience that’s applicable to the job search.
 Take a look at your volunteer work, civic groups, and youth organizations that you have been involved in whether at school, church, or community.
 You can also include school achievements, special skills, and assets.

 Who do I include as a reference on my job application?